SkewedAspect/rpgkeeper/docs/user-content.md

 impossible to fully prevent sufficiently skilled users from taking one of those dumps and 'replaying' it through the website.
 All we can do is use tools like rate-limiting and response delays to make it frustrating to attempt to do so.
 **Players attempting to do this will violate the Terms of Use, and will have their accounts (and email) banned.**_

+Users do need the ability to suggest edits to public UGC, as typos or mistakes may happen.
+The current intention is to handle this via the public GitHub, with an issue template that can be opened via a link in the RPGKeeper application.

 ### Guidelines for Public UGC